scopatz/inequality-scipy2019/slides.md

 name: ch2-scoping
 # Scoping

-.bigger[Because you are trapped, some of the best tools available to you are your cunning logic and sharp wit.]
+.bigger[Because you are stuck on this island alone, some of the best tools available to you are your cunning logic and sharp wit.]

 --